jsfenfen/990-xml-reader/README.md

 	$ cp local_settings.py-example local_settings.py

 Then edit local_settings.py to set WORKING\_DIRECTORY to where the raw xml files are found.

-This piece of configuration is annoying and may change if we can think of a better approach.

 ## IRSx from python